favourablegroup/hydrogenerative/README.md

     1.5 User Personas:

     Create user personas to better understand our target users.
 Identify their needs, preferences, and pain points.
-This information will help we design a user-friendly interface and features.
+This information will help us design a user-friendly interface and features.

     1. **User personas / different perspectives**